Top 10 Things to Do in April

 Mark your calendars for this month's local events you won't want to miss.

-Check out live performances from some of the best up-and-coming musicians in the South including Explosions in the Sky, The Wild Feathers, Dirty Dozen Brass Band, Jeff the Brotherhood, Eric Erdman, Underhill Family Orchestra and much more.
+Check out live performances from some of the best up-and-coming musicians in the South including Of Montreal, Corey Smith, Delta Rae, Dumpstaphunk, Eric Erdman, Underhill Family Orchestra and much more.
 General admission tickets are $25 in advance.

 Fairhope Civic Center • 161 N. Section St., Fairhope.

 6 p.m. - 9:30 p.m.
 Indulge in cold beverages and tasty creations from area restaurants at the Point Clear Rotary Club’s premier fundraiser benefiting the Fairhope/Point Clear Rotary Youth Club and the Salvation Army.
-Tickets are $50 and can be purchased from Point Clear Rotary Club members or at the door.
+Entertainment will be provided by Roman Street.
+General admission tickets are $75 and VIP tickets are $150.
+Tickets can be purchased at M&M Bank in downtown Fairhope.

 Fairhope Pier Park • Fairhope

-10 a.m.
-Celebrate the beauty of our local landscape with environmental activities and displays, a variety of interactive educational opportunities for children and adults and an exciting lineup of live music.
+10 a.m. - 6 p.m.
+Celebrate the beauty of our local landscape with environmental activities and displays, a variety of interactive educational opportunities for children and adults and an exciting lineup of live music including Jimmy Lumpkin and the Revival, Sassafrass and more.
 Admission is free.

 Flora-Bama Lounge & Package • 17401 Perdido Key Dr., Perdido Key.

 Noon, Fri.; 10 a.m., Sat. & Sun.
-People from all over the globe come to throw a mullet from a 10-foot circle in Alabama across the state line into Florida.
-There is a $15 entry fee to toss a mullet, and winners will receive prizes such as trophies and Flora-Bama gift certificates.
+People from all over the globe come to throw a mullet from a 10-foot circle in Florida across the state line into Alabama.
+There is a $15 entry fee to toss a mullet, with a portion of the proceeds benefiting local charities.
 The weekend also includes a crazy beach party with food, music and lots of fun activities.